treble37/rsocialize/README.md

 #Rails compatibility

 I wrote this gem and tested it with Rails 3.2.8.
+It takes advantage of the asset pipeline.
 I'm thinking about making it compatible with other versions of rails, so if you're interested in this happening, let me know via the issue queue.

 ## Installation